finos/open-source-readiness/docs/bok/Activities/Level-4/Why-To-Create-A-Project.md

   - OSPO (Role)
   - CIO/CTO (Role)
 sidebar_position: 1
-sidebar_label: Level 4
 ---

-# "Why to create an Open Source project?"
+# Why to create an Open Source project?

 Contributing whole projects to open-source can have many reasons.
 When it comes to a financial institution deciding to open-source, it is not different, but the reasoning behind might be different.
 The reasons why would do a financial company create a new open source project:

  * There is a marketing value to talk about by the corporate communications teams
  * There is a hiring value to talk about by the human resources teams
- * There is the value that the contribution would be used by others
+ * There is the value that the contribution would be used by others, and through this, influence communities of strategic importance to the organization

 Next to the obvious marketing and hiring values, as you target higher level activities on the OSR activities list, more crucial benefits become visible too.